chriszackpinto/letsCycleVanilla/README.md

 Where's the best place for a great cycling experience?
 The beach!

+You have the whole world on one side and nothing but the open sea and sky on the other!
+This, along with the constant breeze is quite a unique experience!

 However, it's next to impossible to ride during a high tide!

 Here's a quick way to check the tide and if the weather is suitable for a fun ride